stat545ubc-2022/Mengyang_Guo_MiniAnalysis/mini-project-1.md

 <!-------------------------- Start your work below ---------------------------->

-I would like to study the cancer_sample because it would allow me to explore what quantitative factors affect the tumor’s diagnosis.
-The dataset already comes with the outcome variable, diagnosis, and some explanatory variables such as radius_mean, texture_mean.
+**I would like to study the cancer_sample because it would allow me to explore what quantitative factors affect the tumor’s diagnosis.
+The dataset already comes with the categorical outcome variable, diagnosis, and some explanatory quantitaitve variables such as radius_mean, texture_mean.**

 <!----------------------------------------------------------------------------->